davequintana/asana-test/README.md

 # Asana WebDev Take-Home Exercise

+## To run
+- git clone the project
+- run 'npm install'
+- run 'npm run launch'

+The project will build and launch automatically.
+I did the project in vanilla js.
+It would have been easier to use a framework but I wanted to show that I understand the fundamentals and how React actually work behind the curtains.

 ## Instructions

 Let's pretend that Asana is actually a pet adoption agency.
 (Our SF office is so dog-friendly that it's not too far a stretch!)
 We need a web page that contains an image gallery of the pets we have available for adoption.
 We'd like you to build it.